-them as well, gram stain smear were obtain from 108 ear swab; in 98 (91%) of them bacteria were found, seven of the 108 ear swab (6%) were devoid of bacteria both in culture and in the gram stain.
-Papastavros et al. (1986) indicated that this practice considerable error, because non viable bacteria can be as equally incriminated as the main pathogens present, furthermore, if the patients is under antimicrobial treatment.
-In our study, we found that, the different type of bacterial flora in the external canal were founded, S. epidermidis is the most common (20 isolates, 40%), followed by Corynebacterium species about (15 isolates, 30%), while other type have various percentages of isolation.
-Our result is agreed with (Pelton et al., 1980; Brook et al., 1996), while, it is against the result is of (Saunders et al., 2009).
-Pelton et al., (1980); Brook et al. (1981) showed that the predominant microflora were S. epidermidis, diphtheroid, and S. aureus.
+Papastavros et al. (1986) indicated that this practice considerable error, because non viable bacteria can be as equally incriminated as the main pathogens present.
+Furthermore, if the patient is under antimicrobial treatment.
+In our study, the different type of bacterial flora in the external canal were found; S. epidermidis is the most common with 20 isolates (40%), followed by Corynebacterium species about (15 isolates, 30%), while other type have various percentages of isolation.
+Our result is agreed with Pelton et al. (1980) and Brook et al. (1996) while it is against the result is of Saunders et al. In our study, it while it is against the result is of Saunders et al. In our study, it was found that Klebsiella species isolated from patients suffering from chronic suppurative otitis media was 30 isolates (14.56%).
+Our patients infected by Enterobacteriaceae such as Klebsiella species, most of them among children and infants group,

+(2009).
+Pelton et al. (1980) and Brook et al. (1981) showed that the predominant microflora were S. epidermidis, Diphtheroid and S. aureus.

-In the present study, the number of P. aeruginosa isolates was (40 isolates, 19.41%). our result agreement with studies done by (Aslam et al., 2004); (Verhoeff, 2006) that Pseudomonas most common agents in patients with CSOM, and not approved with (Saunders et al., 2009) found S. epidermidis most common causative agents.
-Aslam et al. (2004) showed that P. aeruginosa is the most common isolates from infected mastoid cavity and chronic otitis media and the most common aerobic bacteria isolated from chronic suppurative otitis media.
-Verhoeff et al. (2006), stated that P. aeruginosa was the most prevalent bacteriological agent in chronic otitis media, followed by S. aureus.
+In the present study, the number of P. aeruginosa isolates was 40 isolates (19.41%). our result agreement with studies done by Aslam et al. (2004) and (Verhoeff, 2006) that Pseudomonas most common agents in patients with CSOM, and not approved with Saunders et al. (2009) found S. epidemedis most common causative agents.
+Aslam et al. (2004) showed that P. aeruginosa is most common isolates from infected mastoid cavity and chronic otitis media and most common aerobic bacteria isolated from chronic suppurative otitis media.
+Verhoeff et al. (2006) stated that P. aeruginosa was the most prevalent bacteriological agent in chronic otitis media, flowed by S. aureus.
 Saunders et al. (2009) stated that S. epidermidis species was the most prevalence bacteriological agent in chronic otitis media.

-In this study we found that S. aureus (35 isolates, 16.99%) followed P. aeruginosa in their incidence, our result agree with study done by (Aslam et al., 2006), while against the study done by (Saunders et al., 2009).
-Saunders et al. (2009) found that S. epidermidis (6%) was the most common bacteria isolated from patients with suppurative otitis media, followed by methicillin resistant S. aureus (3%) and P. aeruginosa (1%).
-In our study, we found that Klebsiella species isolated from patients suffering from chronic suppurative otitis media was (30 isolates, 14.56%) . our patients infected by Enterobacteriaecea such as Klebsiella species, most of them are among children and infants group, because the Eustachian tube in children are shorter and wider than adult.
-Bluestone et al. (1974) showed that young children have shorter, straighter and more compliant Eustachian tube than adult: this permits a reflex from nasopharynx to the middle ear with the consequence of bacterial contamination.
-Brook and Yocum (1989) found that Klebsiella species (6.2%) isolate from patients with CSOM, while Ostfeld and Rubinstein (1980) stated that (20%) of Klebsiella species presented in young infant with acute otitis media, but rarely appear in the middle ear effusion of older children with otitis media.
+In this study we found that S. aureus 35 isolates (16.99%) followed P. aeruginosa in their incidence, our result agree with study done by Aslam et al. (2006), while against the study done by Saunders et al. (2009).
+Saunders et al. (2009) found that S. epidemidis (6%) was the most common bacteria isolated from patients with suppurative otitis media, followed by methicillin resistant S. aureus (3%) and P. aeruginosa (1%).

+because the Eustachian tube in children shorter and wider than adult.

+Bluestone et al. (1974) showed that young children have shorter, straighter and more compliant Eustachian tube than adult.
+This permits a reflex from nasopharynx to the middle ear with the consequence of bacterial contamination.
+Brook and Yocum (1989) found that Klebsiella species (6.2%) isolate from patients with CSOM while Ostfeld and Rubinstein (1980) stated (20%) of Klebsiella species presented in young infant with acute otitis media, but rarely appear in the middle ear effusion of older children with otitis media.